 Whether you’ve just built your dream home or you’ve lived in the same space for years, we all want to put our own stamp on our spaces.
 The good news is you don’t need to overhaul any huge renovations just to make your home feel like yours.
 It’s the details and accents that really personalize your interior, in fact, the entire home.

 You don’t want to live in a place that feels like it belongs to someone else.
 On the other hand, you also don’t want your interior to come across like a stale hotel room.
-How do you find a balance that shows off the best of your personality without becoming a full-on personal shrine?
+The goal is to find a balance that shows off the best of your personality.
+You know there are proven health benefits to having art in your home, right?
 Here are 7 unique ideas to get you started.
 Believe it or not, they’re simpler than you think.